epgmedia/epgmediallc/wp-content/plugins/wp-file-upload/readme.txt

 = 1.3 =
 * Additional variables added (%filename% and %filepath%).
 * All variables can be used inside message subject and message text.
-* Added option to determine how to treat dublicates (overwrite existing file, leave existing file, leave both).
+* Added option to determine how to treat duplicates (overwrite existing file, leave existing file, leave both).
 * Added option to determine how to rename the uploaded file, when another file already exists in the target directory.
 * Added option to create directories and upload files using ftp access, in order to overcome file owner and SAFE MODE restrictions.
 * Added the capability to redirect to another web page when a file is uploaded successfully.